hoann2016/demo-event-sourcing/Readme.md

 --> Transfer PostAggreate to EventModel then Producer event to kafka + save to database.

 **note**: if PostAggregate has more changes ==> producer many time.

+### Request

+Using a HostedService to consume data from kafka.